wp-plugins/wp-gpx-maps/readme.txt

 Post Attachments Integration:

-This version is extended by Stephan Klein (https://klein-gedruckt.de/2015/03/wordpress-plugin-wp-gpx-maps/) and supports displaying all images attached to a post without using NGG.
+This version is extended by: <a href="https://klein-gedruckt.de/2015/03/wordpress-plugin-wp-gpx-maps/" target="_blank" rel="noopener noreferrer">Stephan Klein</a> and supports displaying all images attached to a post without using NGG.

 = Translations =

 Translators are welcome to contribute to the plugin.
-Please use the [WordPress translation website](https://translate.wordpress.org/projects/wp-plugins/wp-gpx-maps/).
+Please use the <a href="https://translate.wordpress.org/projects/wp-plugins/wp-gpx-maps/)" target="_blank" rel="noopener noreferrer">WordPress translation website</a>.

 The language files in the plugin contain 19 translatable texts for 14 languages: